karolisw/hyperfetch/README.md

 from hyperfetch import tuning

-# Path to your YAML config file
+# Path to your YAML db_config file
 config_path = "../some_folder/config_name.yml"

 # Writes each trial's best hyperparameters to log folder